OxfordHCC/calendar-orchestrator/app/README.md

+# Orchestrator Configure-er App

-This is the companion App for configuring the orchestrator (core) -- registering user, de-registering the user, updating user information, etc.
+This is the companion App for configuring the [orchestrator (core)](../core) -- registering user, de-registering the user, updating user information, etc.

 > You can also use the API of the orchestrator core if really want to.